grepdisc/communitycanvases/_pages/earthday2026.md

 [Data Form](https://forms.gle/RCman1LST8qRwC6WA
    ){: .btn .btn--large .btn--success}

+{% comment %}
 ## Thank You!

 Thank you to everyone who participated by cleaning, sharing photos, and offering prizes.

-We will be assigning prizes soon based on your awesome photos of impactful cleanups.
+We will be assigning prizes based on your awesome photos of impactful cleanups.
 Please be on the lookout for our messages.
 And, thank you for inspiring our neighbors to make our communities even more beautiful.